braimahm/Derivative-Spectra-for-Land-Cover---Python-Codes/README.md

 # Processing-of-Field-Reflectance Measurements
 I developed these codes to compute the derivatives of field reflectance data.
-I developed these codes to facilitate the processsing of fiedl data
+I developed these codes to facilitate the processsing of field data